-- Sonic is a participating member of eTree, an environmental scheme encouraging security holders to register to access all their communications electronically.
-For every email address registered or updated at www.eTree.com.au/sonichealthcare, a donation is made to Landcare Australia.
-With shareholder support of the eTree project and other electronic communication channels, Sonic Healthcare has significantly decreased its shareholder communication print production.
-Only about 4% of Sonic's shareholders still request a hard copy Annual Report, and over 26% of shareholders receive communications electronically.
-The result is a reduction in energy and water resources associated with paper production, and in conjunction with Landcare Australia, thousands of new trees being planted in reforestation projects around Australia and New Zealand; - The building which houses Sonic's corporate headquarters and our largest laboratory in Australia was designed to achieve a 4-4.5 star Australian Building Greenhouse Rating, with features to save power consumption, harvest rainwater and filter waste water.
-Similar consideration has gone into all other Sonic laboratory building projects in recent years, including the recently completed laboratory in Perth and the state-of-the-art laboratory facility planned to be built in Brisbane for Sullivan Nicolaides Pathology;

-- Use of commercial-scale solar power systems at 14 Giffnock Avenue and Epping Road, Macquarie Park.
+- Sonic encourages its shareholders to access all their communications electronically.
+This allows Sonic to significantly decrease its shareholder communication print production.
+Less than 4% of Sonic's shareholders still request a hard copy Annual Report, and over 31% of shareholders receive communications electronically.
+The result is a reduction in energy and water resources associated with paper and print production; - The building which houses Sonic's corporate headquarters and our largest laboratory in Australia was designed to achieve a 4-4.5 star Australian Building Greenhouse Rating, with features to save power consumption, harvest rainwater and filter waste water.
+Similar consideration has gone into all other Sonic laboratory building projects in recent years, including the recently completed laboratory in Perth and the state-of-the-art laboratory facility planned to be built in Brisbane for Sullivan Nicolaides Pathology; - Use of commercial-scale solar power systems at 14 Giffnock Avenue and Epping Road, Macquarie Park.
 The combined power capacity is 196kW.
-The systems generate in excess of 250,000kWh annually of clean energy, reducing greenhouse gas emissions by an average 175,000 tonnes equivalent of CO2 annually.
-Over the 25 year operational life this amounts to 4,400,000 tonnes of CO2 equivalent abatement; - Trialling hybrid and other low environmental impact vehicles for our courier fleets, and training drivers to use less fuel; - Ongoing campaigns to reduce waste and increase recycling, including providing education and recycling facilities; - Sonic's subsidiary in the UK, The Doctor's Laboratory, is a founding member of the Fitzrovia Partnership, which is a business and community led initiative bringing together local businesses, community groups, third sector organisations and residents, to add value and make a tangible difference to the area of Fitzrovia in London.
-This initiative will incorporate a wide range of activities to enhance the wellbeing of all those that visit, work, live and do business in the area, including keeping the streets clean and tidy, joint procurement, a waste management scheme and air quality and public realm improvements; - In Germany, Sonic has installed an environmentally-friendly double floor in the clinical chemistry department of the new laboratory building at Labor 28 in Berlin.
+The systems generate in excess of 250,000kWh annually of clean energy, reducing greenhouse gas emissions by an average of 175,000 tonnes equivalent of CO2 annually.
+Over the 25 year operational life this amounts to 4,400,000 tonnes equivalent of CO2 abatement; - Our new London central laboratory has achieved a Building Research Establishment Environmental Assessment Method (BREEAM) score of "very good".
+BREEAM

+- sets the standards for best practice in sustainable building design, construction and operation and has become one of the most comprehensive and widely recognised measures of a building's environmental performance.
+Some specific environmental features of the building include a series of "green roofs" which contribute towards the creation of a nature corridor across central London and the provision of approximately 60 cycle spaces and associated shower facilities on site to encourage staff cycling to work. - Our UK operations has achieved and maintained certification to the international environmental standard, ISO14001 Environmental Management System.
+This involves assessing the components of business activity and the associated environmental impacts and identifying long-term objectives, which in turn are broken down into manageable environmental improvement projects.
+These projects have recently included recycling hardware and toner cartridges, the introduction of bicycle couriers in Central London, environmental credentials as key criteria when selecting new company vehicles, encouraging paperless and dial-in meetings and improving recycling. - Ongoing campaigns continue around the Sonic network to reduce waste and increase recycling, including providing education and recycling facilities; - In Germany, Sonic has installed an environmentally-friendly double floor in the clinical chemistry department of the new laboratory building at Labor 28 in Berlin.
 This innovative design was incorporated to deal with the intense heat generated by certain equipment installed in the laboratory.
 Previously, this heat was ameliorated by the use of air conditioning, which was a technically complex and cost intensive approach.
 The double floor design allows for aspiration of the heated air directly at the site of the equipment, providing a more stable and easily regulated room temperature.
 In addition, the heated air is recycled within the building's heating system, producing significant energy cost savings, which are expected to repay the installation cost of the floor within five years.
 This design also allows IT cabling, power cables, water and sewage pipes to be installed in close proximity to the equipment, providing further cost and space savings as well as the ability to implement modifications and expansion in the future.